khantzen/ApacheCamel-Demo/README.md

 To run this project you should have RabbitMq installed on your machine, to install RabbitMq, check this link : _https://www.rabbitmq.com/#getstarted_

-Don't forget to activate the ManagementPlugin by the way : _https://www.rabbitmq.com/management.html_
+By the way, don't forget to activate the ManagementPlugin : _https://www.rabbitmq.com/management.html_

 ## Config